MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ![Screenshot of the Copilot pane in Microsoft Edge.](./media/generative-ai/edge-copilot.png)

-1. In the Copilot pane, scroll down to see all of the contents as necessary, and ensure that the **Chat** tab is selected and that the conversational style is set to **More Balanced** - this will ensure that Copilot responds with a balance of creativity and factual precision.
 1. In the chat box at the bottom of the Copilot pane, enter following the prompt:

     ```